mggonza/GLOmAe-scripts-2-control-instruments/pyvisa_setup.md

 To manage these different interfaces in a unified way in software, there is a specification called VISA (Virtual Instrument Software Architecture).
 This note explains how to use a Python implementation of VISA.

 ## 1. Pre-requisites: python and pip
-It is highly recommended to work within a virtual environment for each project, to avoid dependency conflicts:
+It is highly recommended to work within a virtual environment for each project, to avoid dependency conflicts (assuming previous installation of miniconda):

 ```
 conda create -n <env_name>